hanspr/mi-ide/config/micro-ide/help/plugins.md

 # Plugins

-Micro supports creating plugins with a simple Lua system.
-Every plugin has a main script which is run at startup which should be placed in `~/.config/micro/plugins/pluginName/pluginName.lua`.
+micro-ide supports creating plugins with a simple Lua system.
+Every plugin has a main script which is run at startup which should be placed in `~/.config/micro-ide/plugins/pluginName/pluginName.lua`.

 There are a number of callback functions which you can create in your plugin to run code at times other than startup.
 The naming scheme is `onAction(view)`.
 For